sorbet/sorbet/website/docs/error-reference.md

 to allow more common Ruby idioms to pass by in `# typed: true` (5036 is only reported in `# typed: strict`).

+## 5037

+Sorbet does not support aliasing a method from a parent class.
+See [this issue](https://github.com/sorbet/sorbet/issues/2378) for more details.

 ## 5041

 Sorbet does not allow inheriting from a class which inherits from `T::Struct`.